It’s time for ‘the talk.’

 3. Use Nasonov Pheromones

-There are commercial products that mimic this pheromone and they have been found to be extremely effective.
-One such product is swarm commander (see details).
+There are commercial products that mimic this pheromone, and they are extremely effective.
+However, very hard to find.

 4. Location!
 Location!
 Location!

-Many wild colonies will be found in hollow trees or on the roofs of caves so it’s clear that bees prefer to be higher than ground level.
+There are many wild colonies in hollow trees or on the roofs of caves, so it’s clear that bees prefer to be higher than ground level.

-It’s easier to work with bait hives and then move the colony once they get settled.
+It’s easier to work with bait hives and then move the colony once they settle down.

 How to Make a Swarm Trap that Attracts Honey Bees